praisepelumi/simple-weather-app/README.md

 - CSS custom properties
 - Flexbox
 - Openweather.org API
+- Axios
 - Mobile-first workflow

 ### What I learned

 - I learnt how to utilize data from third party APIs and apply the data on my site
+- I learnt how to use axios to fetch JSON data from API

 ### Attributes